Animagix/WCDemo/README.md

 ### Play around:
 Check in the folders, i'll try to show you all i know from the basics.

-01-helloWC: We create a basic webcomponent
+**01-helloWC:** we'll create a basic web component.

+**02-PropsVsAttrs:** we'll see how can we update our component via property and/or attribute and how our custom element's properties reflect to attributes and vice versa.